Zoom on the Yamaha EF5500D

 The following charts are provided to give you an idea of how some of the key specs of the Yamaha EF5500D compare to generators of similar power (between 4000 and 5000 W).

 - Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-Standing at an estimated 0.51 GPH (gallon per hour) at a 50% load, this generator is somewhat average in this area compared to other devices, within the aforementioned wattage range.
-If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Pulsar PG5250B.
-With a fuel consumption of as little as 0.33 GPH, it is one of the most efficient generators currently on the market.
+This generator reaches an estimated fuel consumption of 0.51 GPH (gallon per hour) at a 50% load, making it average, for the previously mentioned wattage range.
+If you are concerned with gasoline efficiency, having a fuel consumption of just 0.33 GPH, the Pulsar PG5250B is a device you should look out for.

 As you can see from this dynamic chart, when compared to other 4000-5000W generators, the Yamaha EF5500D is on the average side of the price range.